 Georgetown hired 13 new temporary mental health counselors in the spring to offer free counseling services to BIPOC survivors of sexual misconduct after months of protests and activism from BSC last semester.
 All the new counselors are women of color, and 11 of the 13 are Black, according to BSC members.

 The counselors are working through the school’s Counseling and Psychiatric Service to provide free services to enrolled students who are not currently engaged in CAPS counseling work or using outside community providers.

 The counselors are focused on serving historically marginalized or underserved communities, particularly women and femmes of color who have experienced sexual misconduct, according to a university spokesperson.

-The new counselors are temporary hires and will no longer work for the university after Dec.
-31, according to CAPS officials.
-The university has not told BSC leaders if it will commit to permanently hiring more Black clinicians after the new year and a university spokesperson did not provide details to The Hoya about the university’s plans by the deadline for this story.
+The new counselors are temporary hires and will no longer work for the university after the 2020-2021 academic year, according to CAPS officials.
+The university has not told BSC leaders if it will commit to permanently hiring more Black clinicians after the school year and a university spokesperson did not provide details to The Hoya about the university’s plans by the deadline for this story.

 CAPS notified BSC that it had contracted the 13 new providers in the spring, according to a university spokesperson.

 The university’s decision to hire the new healthcare providers came after BSC launched its #GeorgetownDoesntCare campaign in February to demand greater support for BIPOC survivors of sexual misconduct.
 During the campaign, the group staged sit-ins for a week outside the office of University President John J. DeGioia (CAS ’79, GRD ’95).

 The protests and sit-ins, which came after the group submitted a statement listing 10 demands to university officials at the end of January, called on the university to provide more on-campus resources for Black women and nonbinary survivors.
 As one of the campaign’s demands, the BSC called for easier access to Black clinicians to support Black survivors.